ungive/discord-music-presence/PLAYERS.md

 ## Support Table

-> Note: A release for Mac is being worked on.
+> Note: A release for Linux is being worked on.

 | Application      |                   Windows                   |           Mac            |          Linux           | test status               |
 |------------------|:-------------------------------------------:|:------------------------:|:------------------------:|:--------------------------|